 New year, new start.
 Everywhere you look, people are joining a gym, loading up on healthy snacks, signing up for evening classes.

-And that’s all to the good if you really think those things will change your life.
-But the route to becoming happier, healthier and at balance with the world may actually be a lot simpler.
+And that’s all to the good if you think those things will change your life.
+But the route to becoming happier, healthier and at balance with the world may be a lot simpler.

-It may be that you don’t need a new body, or to master a new language, to really feel comfortable in your own skin.
+It may be that you don’t need a new body, or to master a new language, to feel comfortable in your own skin.
 After all, for better or worse, we spend most of our waking lives at work; so isn’t it better to start there?

 At Shillington, where hundreds of students pass through our intensive design courses every year, we often see designers making the same common mistakes we're all guilty of.
 Here, we’ve identified six of the worst.
 And we also suggest some straightforward ways to avoid them, to make your working life more easy-going, efficient and fun.